 But part of the deal for having my tuition paid for was to continue working at my firm for at least two years after graduation.
 During this time, the financial crisis had hit in 2008 and there was nowhere I could go.
 The best I could do was hold on tight for my employment life as I had taken out a $1.1 million mortgage in 2006.

 The 2008-2009 financial crisis forced me to once again re-assess what I wanted to do with my life.
-I wanted out but didn’t know what to do, so I started Financial Samurai to help figure it out.
+I wanted out but didn't know what to do.
+I was in a happiness conundrum myself.
+So, I started Financial Samurai to help figure things out.
 Happiness level: 5.5/10.

 It was not until 2011 that I decided that my biggest joy was writing and helping people get their finances straight.
 By then, Financial Samurai was constantly on my mind even while I was at work.
 So in 2012 I finally said goodbye to my employer.

 The thing that has helped keep me going for so long has been the consistently positive feedback I get from readers that outnumber the negative feedback 200 to 1.

 Over the past 10 years I've witnessed readers eradicate their debt, fix their spending habits, buy their first homes, leave toxic work environments, create thriving side hustles, build substantial retirement portfolios, start families and so much more.
 It's been a wonderful journey and a treat to hear from each one of you.

 Hopefully this post has helped you solve your happiness conundrum.
 It certainly has made me think about what's most important in life.
 Even if you have all the money in the world, you might not be happy if your life doesn't have meaning and purpose.

 Before you reach financial independence you might get tricked into believing that money is the main reason why people are happy.
 It's easy to lose sight of all the other things on your quest for greater wealth.